-Difficult conversations that demonstrate caring and love.
+Difficult discussions that demonstrate caring and love.

 We’re here for you.